 Download the free printable heart bible verses in the following languages:

 When we first got the Jesus Storybook Bible 故事聖經 by Sally-Lloyd, my son was not interested in the book at all for the first few months.

 Then we started doing Chinese bible activities along with the book.
 My son started showing greater interest in the book and got to a stage that he would be happy to read from the book without activities.

-C) Activities that goes with a Christian Chinese Song.
+Activities that go with a Christian Chinese song

-D) A series to better understand a theme or concept.
+Activities to better understand a theme or concept

 We did a couple months of activities on Jesus’ miraculous healings as a lead up to Jesus’ death and resurrection.